raph-amiard/ada-spark-rfcs/considered/rfc-string_stream_in_put_image.rst

    not overriding function End_Of_Stream
     (Self : in out Input_Text_Stream)
       return Boolean is abstract;

-Conversion routine then read lines from Input_Text_Stream using Get_Line concatinate them with correct end-of-line separator until End_Of_Stream.
+Conversion routine will then read lines from Input_Text_Stream using Get_Line concatinate them with correct end-of-line separator until End_Of_Stream.